-A Namibian road trip is an incredible way to experience the country and renting a car was an essential part of our itinerary.
+A Namibia road trip is an incredible way to experience the country and renting a car was an essential part of our itinerary.
 We’ve driven on its good roads, its not so good roads and its off roads, through its deserts and cities and across its borders.
-Having experienced driving on Namibian roads on multiple visits we wanted to share everything we learned about driving in the country to help you plan your trip.
+Having experienced driving on Namibian roads on multiple visits we wanted to share everything we learned about driving in the country to help you plan your road trip in Namibia.
 Here’s our top tips for driving in Namibia!

 Should I drive in Namibia?

 Let’s start with the question we get asked most frequently about driving in Namibia: should I drive in Namibia?
 From our experiences, driving in Namibia is safe, fun and sometimes challenging but not nearly as stressful as many other countries where we’ve done self drives!
 The tarred roads are typically in good condition, the gravel roads are manageable and get easier to navigate with experience and off road driving is generally an optional part of any itinerary.

 So as long as you are comfortable with the prospect of driving on the gravel roads then self-driving is a great option if that is how you prefer to travel – it’s a fantastic way to see the country at your own pace.

 1 | Rent the biggest car you can afford if you’re travelling for more than a few days and ensure it has good air con.
 The vastness of the country means you are going to spend many, many hours in the car and it is more than worth it to spend a little extra for some comfort.
 We, as three adults and a baby on our latest trip, shared a Toyota Fortuna, and it was perfect for a longer haul trip.
 The tinted windows meant our luggage wasn’t too visible in the trunk and we had plenty of leg room during the trip.
 Window shades are also a great option if you have passengers in the back of the car as it get uncomfortably hot during the extreme temperatures.